BenHaslamInc/github-search/README.md

-# Yet another one github search
+# Github LICENCE searcher
-Github search by all branches
+Github search for Licence (or another file) on all branches

 ## Usage
 Generate new `Personal Access Token` for [GitHub](https://github.com/settings/tokens)